Package 'PRA'

 S

 Resource-Task Matrix 'S' giving the links (arcs) between resources and tasks.
+Rows represent resources and columns represent tasks.

 Value